Setting up your environment for Amazon RDS Custom for SQL Server - Amazon Relational Database Service

 You can configure your IAM instance profile role, virtual private cloud (VPC), and AWS KMS symmetric encryption key by using either of the following processes:

-If your account is part of an AWS Organization, make sure that the permissions required by the instance profile role aren’t restricted by service control policies (SCPs).
+If your account is part of any AWS Organizations, make sure that the permissions required by the instance profile role aren't restricted by service control policies (SCPs).

-The following networking configurations are designed to work best with DB instances that aren't publicly accessible.
-That is, you can’t connect directly to the DB instance from outside the VPC.
+The networking configurations in this topic work best with DB instances that aren't publicly accessible.
+You can't connect directly to such DB instances from outside the VPC.

 Configuring with AWS CloudFormation